This can mean that you might lose thousands of potential sales because people don’t follow that initial impulse through to conversion.

 There are many ways to use testimonials in your content.
 Some brands create a dedicated landing page for them.
 Others pepper them throughout their site.
 Some, like Casper below, have a carousel featured prominently on their homepage, which site visitors can scroll through to browse a range of reviews.

 All in all, there are plenty of ways to incorporate reviews and testimonials into your content.
 And you should.
-Frankly, if you don’t, people will wonder what you’ve got to hide.
+Frankly, people will wonder what you’ve got to hide if you don’t.

 Oh – one last point!
 Don’t feel like all your reviews have to be positive.
 In fact, three-star reviews are often more valuable than five-star ones.
 Why?
 Because too many five-star reviews feel ‘too good to be true.
 Three-star reviews, however, are considered more ‘balanced’ and still can provide positive feedback about your brand just may be referring to some other attributes in your business that you need to improve.
 People trust them more than excessively positive reviews.
 Assuming that there’s nothing terrible in your three-star reviews, folks will often buy based on them.